redfoxofwealden/quenington-wildlife-park/README.md

 #### The Footer

+The footer has links to social media sites.
+It allows the user to follow and keep up with events at the wildlife park.

-The footer has links to social media sites and, links are arranged vertically for screen widths less than 800 pixels for devices like smartphones and tablets.
+The footer has links are arranged vertically for screen widths less than 800 pixels for devices like smartphones and tablets as shown below.

 ![footer as displayed on mobile devices](READme/qwp-footer.png)

 For screen widths of 800 pixels or more for devices like laptops and desktops, the menu items are arranged horizontally as shown below.
+Also the footer is fixed to the bottom viewport in the browser.

 ![footer as displayed on desktop devices](READme/qwp-footer-desktop.png)